Bernard Cornwell (born 23 February 1944) is a British author of Historical Fiction, often about adventures in wartime.

 - Rifleman Dodd is Sharpe's Escape is meant to be Matthew Dodd from Death to the French (itself better known as Rifleman Dodd to Americans) by C.S.
 Forester.

 - Sharpe is also the man who found the Moonstone in India.

 - Richard Sharpe is named after a rugby player.
 Cornwell initially intended this only as a better placeholder than "Lieutenant XXX", but it quickly stuck.

 - Steven Ulysses Per Hero: The protagonist of Gallows Thief is a retired cavalryman turned private investigator called Rider Sandman.

 - The 'Verse: Many of his historical works take place in the same "universe" (though considering this is Historical Fiction, this is a lot easier to do than, say, science fiction):

 - The Starbuck Chronicles features Sharpe's adult son Patrick Lassan.
 He even has Sharpe's old sword!
 He mentions offhandedly that his sister married into the nobility, his father has died of old age, and his mother is alive, but lonely.

 - Thomas of Hookton from the Grail Quest series is mentioned in Azincourt as having died prosperous, "a lord of a thousand acres".

-- The protagonist of Gallows Thief is a retired cavalryman who was once saved by a Rifle officer and his men.
+- Rider Sandman of Gallows Thief was once saved by a (familiar-sounding) Rifle officer and his men during the wars.